lululuyuanyuanyuanGe/3dvla-starvla_framework/README.md

 <p align="center">
   <img src="assets/starVLA_tabel_v2.png" alt="SimplerEnv modules" width="85%">
 </p>
 * Qwen-FAST and Qwen-OFT were trained on 16×A100 GPUs for 10k steps (~3 hours), while Qwen-FM and Qwen-Dual were trained for 30k steps (~18 hours).

+For dynamic updates, see our [🍀 Overleaf](https://www.overleaf.com/read/qqtwrnprctkf#d5bdce), which continuously presents our real-time experimental results.